VictorMonty/BruteForcingDemo/README.md

 A simple password brute forcing demonstration tool.

-Run each .cs file or the full .csproj file.
+Run both Form1.cs and Form1.Designer.cs or view the full .csproj file in Visual Studio.